Logo XpertSource

 How is the contingency fund established?

-The required amount must then be raised by the syndicate.
-This is a legal obligation that cannot be avoided.
-The accumulated funds become the property of the syndicate.
-If a unit owner decides to sell his or her unit, the money paid into the contingency fund will not be refunded.
+Once the funds are collected, they become the property of the syndicate.
+If a unit owner decides to sell their unit, the money they have paid into the contingency fund is not refundable.

 Money for the contingency fund

-How much do the unit owners contribute?
+How much do the unit owners typially contribute?

 Contingency fund study